-There are about 120 km of tunnels, and you will see and learn how complex it was, with rooms for cooking, weapons storage and sleeping.
+There is about 120 km of tunnels, and you will see and learn how complex it was, with rooms for cooking, weapons storage, and sleeping.
 You will have the opportunity to walk in one of the tunnels and see how small and dark they are.
 It is hard to understand how they could live in these tunnels for months.

 Let me start by saying that I don’t like guns.
 I feel very intimidated by them.
 But I got so intriged to shoot them, since they are the real guns used during the War and I knew it would be a unique opportunity.
 It is not cheap, I paid around US$1.40/bullet.
 The rifles are secured to the shooting range wall, which limits your range of motion, but ensures safety.

 At first I tried the AK47 and I realized I was having fun, and decided to try the M16 and it was pretty awesome!
 I even shot several rounds on full auto.
 For a girl that doesn’t like guns, I did it pretty well.Shooting an AK-47 or M-16 Rifle Many schools take education visits